-Generally, the franking account tax return must be lodged and the FDT liability and OFT liability must be paid on the last day of the month following the end of the income year.
+Generally, the Franking account tax return must be lodged, and the FDT liability and OFT liability must be paid, on the last day of the month following the end of the income year.

-Late balancing corporate tax entities that elect to have their FDT liability determined on a 30 June basis must lodge a franking account tax return by 31 July each year.
+Late balancing corporate tax entities that elect to have their FDT liability determined on a 30 June basis must lodge a Franking account tax return by 31 July each year.
 This date is also the date by which the FDT is payable.
 Note that there are different lodgment obligations in relation to OFT liabilities and disclosure obligations for these entities.
-For more information, see Late balancing corporate tax entities that elect to have their FDT liability determined on 30 June on page 1.
+For more information, see Late balancing corporate tax entities that elect to have their FDT liability determined on 30 June.

-There are some different lodgment and payment rules that arise for certain refunds received within three months after:
+There are some different lodgment and payment rules that arise for certain refunds received within 3 months after:

-- the end of the income year (or the period ending 30 June for certain late balancing corporate tax entities), or - a corporate tax entity ceases to be a franking entity.
+- the end of the income year (or the period ending 30 June for certain late balancing corporate tax entities) - a corporate tax entity ceases to be a franking entity.

-For more information on these different lodgment and payment rules, see A refund of income tax affecting a franking deficit tax liability on page 5.
+For more information on these different lodgment and payment rules, see A refund of income tax affecting a FDT liability.

-Subsidiary members of a consolidated group, where the head company has not notified us of the group's formation, may still be obliged to lodge a franking account tax return and pay any franking tax liability.
+For subsidiary members of a consolidated group, where the head company has not notified us of the group's formation, each group member may still be obliged to lodge a Franking account tax return and pay any franking tax liability.
 This obligation exists until we receive notification of the group's formation.
-If the subsidiary member believes it will not have an obligation to lodge a franking account tax return because it will be a member of a consolidated group for the full income year, it may request a deferral of time to lodge.
+If the subsidiary member believes it will not have an obligation to lodge a Franking account tax return because it will be a member of a consolidated group for the full income year, it may request a deferral of time to lodge.